 The Saint and Oriflamme stepped across the open ground as though gliding through tranquil air.
 Her wavy, blond hair grazed just past narrow shoulders as it billowed in the gentle breeze.
 She appeared to be in her mid-twenties, with a benign, Mona Lisa smile that permeated the air with serenity.
 However the most prominent feature of all was her tender gaze, as her eyes reflected different colors in lapiz and violet.

 The lady was only a hint above average in height.
 Her figure was thin yet firm as she stood proud but not imposing.
 She wore a half-veil draped behind her ears, which bore the white cross on black background of the Knights Hospitaller.
-Meanwhile her ornate battledress contrasted the silken white over her ample chest to black-bordered cyan fabrics.
+Meanwhile her ornate battledress contrasted white ruffles over her ample chest with black-bordered cyan fabrics that formed most of her outfit.
 A wide skirt extended from her narrow waist belt to just above her plated knees.
-The rest of her body remained unarmored, though bands of soft leather embraced her waist, chest, arms, and shoulders, marking the places where protective steel could be strapped to.
+The rest of her body remained unarmored, though bands of soft leather embraced her waist, chest, arms, and shoulders, marking the places where protective steel would be strapped.

 The intricate battledress had notable similarities with the Princess’ own wardrobe.
 It wasn’t until later that she discovered the garments had been gifted to Lady Edith-Estellise from the late Emperor Geoffroi.